Merih Demiral: Early years

+Sporting

 In January 2017, he was loaned out to Sporting B, and made his professional debut in the Segunda Liga for the latter club on 5 February 2017 in a 1–1 home draw against Famalicão.
 At the end of the season, he was signed outright by the club.

+On 12 July 2017, he made his first and only performance with Sporting in a 2-4 Taça de Portugal third round away win against Oleiros as a late substitute.

+Loan to Alanyaspor

 On 15 August 2018, he joined Turkish club Alanyaspor on loan.
 On 29 January 2019, he permanently joined Alanyaspor for €3.5 million.

 Sassuolo

 On 30 January 2019, Demiral joined Italian club Sassuolo on loan with an obligation to buy.
-He made his Serie A and club debut on 24 February, in a 1–1 home draw against SPAL, and scored his first goals, both for the club and in Serie A—a brace in a 4–0 home win over Chievo—on 4 April.
+He made his Serie A and club debut on 24 February, in a 1–1 home draw against SPAL, and scored his first goals both for the club and in Serie A—a brace in a 4–0 home win over Chievo—on 4 April.

 Juventus

 On 5 July 2019, Juventus officially announced the transfer of Demiral from Sassuolo, on a five-year contract for €18 million.
 His salary was reportedly unfolded as €1.3 million per year.
 He became the first Turkish player to play for the club.
 He made his club debut on 21 September, in a 2–1 home win over Verona in Serie A. He subsequently made his Champions League debut on 11 December, in the club's final group match, earning praise in the media for his performance as he helped Juventus keep a clean sheet in a 2–0 away win over Bayer Leverkusen.

 He scored his first goal for the club on 12 January 2020, the opener in a 2–1 away win over Roma, which saw Juventus secure the unofficial title of "Winter Champions", though he was later substituted for Matthijs de Ligt after sustaining an anterior cruciate ligament injury.
 As a result, he was expected to be ruled out for the remainder of the season, including Euro 2020.
 He returned to action on 1 August, featuring as a substitute in Juventus' 3–1 home defeat to Roma in Serie A, with Juventus already confirmed as league champions.